 To support our efforts please browse our store (books with medicinal info, etc.).

-Wild sarsaparilla is a perennial plant that is a member of the ginseng family which also contains two other somewhat similar plants, the dwarf ginseng (Panax trifolius) and American ginseng (Panax quinquefolius).
+Wild sarsaparilla is a perennial plant that is a member of the ginseng family which also contains two other similar plants, the dwarf ginseng (Panax trifolius) and American ginseng (Panax quinquefolius).
 The common name refers to the former use of the plant's root as a substitute for sarsaparilla in making root beer.
-It is medicinally similar to ginseng but not as potent.
-Used to induce sweat, cleansing the blood, and to invigorate, this plant has many medicinal values.
+Although it shares some medicinal values with ginseng, it is not as potent.
+Traditional healers have used wild sarsaparilla to induce sweat, cleanse the blood, and to invigorate.

-The early leaves of wild sarsaparilla are often a shiny, bronzy colour that looks similar to early Poison Ivy (Toxicodendron rydbergii) leaves, which emerges at about the same time.
-Once older, wild sarsaparilla leaflets are finely serrated whereas poison ivy leaves are smooth or coarsely toothed.
+The early leaves of wild sarsaparilla are often a shiny, bronze color that looks similar to early leaf growth of the poison ivy (Toxicodendron rydbergii).
+Once older, wild sarsaparilla leaflets become more rounded and are distinctly different.
 Anyone new to foraging must be very careful not to confuse the two plants!
-Wild sarsaparilla stems grow straight up from the ground and divides into a whorl of three stems which branch up and out, each forming 3 to 7 (most often 5) pinnately compound leaflets.
+Wild sarsaparilla stems are erect and divides into a whorl of three stems which branch up and out, each forming 3 to 7 (most often 5) pinnately compound leaflets.

-Flowers are white in rounded clusters of greenish-white on top of a leafless stem; rounded clusters are 3 to 5 cm wide; flowers have tiny petals.
-Deending on geograhical location it flowers in late May or June.
+Flowers are globular, greenish-white, and occur on top of a leafless, smooth stem.
+Rounded clusters are 3 to 5 cm wide; flowers have tiny petals.
+Depending on geographical location it flowers in late May or June.
 After blooming, purplish-black berries appear and grow in clusters.

 Single, long-stalked; 20 to 40 cm tall; rising above the flowers; 3 branching parts each with 3 to 5 ovate leaflets; red-brown to red-green colour (younger leaves), changing to green during the summer.
 As the temperatures drop in the autumn, the leaves change to yellow or deep red.